-A significant milestone in the transformation of the institution was the period of years 2004-2007, when the Social Work Advisory Board ("SWAB") implemented a project in cooperation with the Banská Bystrica Self-Governing Region entitled "Transformation of social service homes with the aim of working and social inclusion of their residents".
-SWAB focused its project on long-term training of social work employees in an individual approach in the personal development of citizens with disabilities.
-Retrieved from the assumption that it is the training of the staff of institutions that can lead to increased readiness for its transformation, to change the quality of life of service users.
+A significant milestone in the transformation of the institution was the period of years 2004-2007 when the Social Work Advisory Board ("SWAB") implemented a project in cooperation with the Banská Bystrica Self-Governing Region entitled "Transformation of Social Service Homes to Work and social inclusion of their residents".
+SWAB focused its project on long-term training of social work employees in an individual approach to the personal development of citizens with disabilities.
+Retrieved from the assumption that it is the training of the staff of institutions that can lead to increased readiness for its transformation to change the quality of life of service users.
 During 2005, quality monitoring was carried out in the facility, which provided the then management with an independent 'outside' view of the quality and level of service provided in the institution.
-Among the biggest deficiencies that the institution was criticised were the restriction of the personal freedom of its residents and the suppression of freedom of expression and choice in relation to the organisation of residents' lives in groups.
-Slatinka at that time severely restricted the right to privacy - there were large bedrooms or walk-through bedrooms, more privacy had only a few users in the training housing had more privacy.
+Among the most significant deficiencies that the institution criticised were the restriction of the personal freedom of its residents and the suppression of freedom of expression and choice concerning the organisation of residents' lives in groups.
+Slatinka at that time severely restricted the right to privacy - there were large bedrooms, or walk-through bedrooms, more privacy, and only a few users in the training housing had more privacy.
 All adult users were deprived of legal capacity.
 The staffing structure reflected a strong preference for nursing and caregiving over social work and rehabilitation.
-Such an assessment was not easy to listen to for the management or staff at the time.
-The facility had a good reputation in the region and they themselves were convinced that they were providing a good level of service.
-Even more there need to be more appreciation for the determination of the then director.
-Alena Kelemenova, to see perspective of the residents of the facility.
-As she later admits monitoring quality monitoring helped her to open new perspectives on the lives of people with disabilities and to open up new perspectives for the work of all the facility's staff.[28]
+It was not easy to listen to the management or staff then.
+The facility had a good reputation in the region, and they were convinced they were providing good service.
+Even more, there needs to be more appreciation for the determination of the then director, Alena Kelemenova, to see the perspective of the facility's residents.
+As she later admits, monitoring quality monitoring helped her to open new perspectives on the lives of people with disabilities and to open up new perspectives for the work of all the facility's staff.[28]